telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 	-UserName "your login email" -Password "your password"
 ````

-> Note that encrypted passwords are only supported on Windows.

 	If you are unable to connect to the feed by using encrypted credentials, store your credentials in clear text.

 	````powershell